SeanMcP/talks/think-outside-the-bots/README.md

     - "The need to support multiple modalities isn't new—it just seems we are so awestruck by LLMs that new software features are launching that regress to a single modality."
     - "The potential of LLMs goes far beyond a natural language interface."
     - "For example, an application could feed the relevant context to the model behind the scenes and use that to preemptively suggest what I should do next."
+- _AI the Product vs AI the Feature_ by MKBHD. https://youtu.be/sDIi95CqTiM